Maximize Efficiency with a Bypass Oil Centrifuge

 What is a Bypass Oil Centrifuge?

+A centrifugal bypass oil filter is different than a paper filter as it can remove more soot particles.
 It is common knowledge that the primary filters in most diesel engines allow certain sized contaminates, generally 20-25 microns, to pass through.
 These predominantly soot particles (a byproduct of combustion in diesel engines) shorten the life of the lubricating oil and cause damage to engine parts as they are very abrasive.

 Bypass oil centrifuges remove harmful abrasives from your engine lube oil.